 It’s strange that Steven Spielberg was persistent enough to get permission for Michael J. Fox to play Marty McFly, but couldn’t do the same for the titular subject.
 Apparently, a writers strike in 1980 meant that Tom had enough time to act in Raiders of the Lost Ark before starring in Magnum P.I. as Thomas Magnum.
 Supposedly, Harrison Ford had already been cast by the time that the strike began.
 The TV series was to begin filming in March, the George Lucas production was scheduled to begin in June, but the strike began in July.
 Unless they were afraid that the movie would result in Selleck wanting a shorter and richer contract, CBS should’ve delayed the series so that him being in the movie would allow the series premiere ratings to be big.

-As it turns out, Ford snagging the part led to him being in Blade Runner (as opposed to the Star Wars assumption) because Steven was convinced that he would be Hollywood’s biggest star.
-Ridley Scott’s interest was piqued, and the rest was history.
+As it turns out, Ford snagging the part led to him being in Blade Runner (instead of the Star Wars assumption) because Steven was convinced that he would be Hollywood’s biggest star.
+Ridley Scott’s interest was piqued by Steve’s claim, and the rest was history.
 People like to blame this mishap as to why Magnum P.I. was never going to last long.
 It was par for the course for the show to end after 8 seasons because, bitterness aside, Selleck’s marriage suffered because of how long that he spent filming in Hawaii.
 He is gracious enough to say that Spielberg & Lucas held the offer out for about a month, but the more that they held out and talked to the network, the more that the network said no.

 I suspect that Spielberg didn’t barter hard enough with the TV producers for the securement of Selleck because he knew that Raiders of the Lost Ark would be a box office hit if it had a more recognizable star in the form of Han Solo, who Selleck seemed Hell-bent on rivalling when he was eventually cast in a Sci-Fi cop movie titled Runaway.
 It wasn’t exactly bigger at the box office than Blade Runner, that’s for sure.
 Years later, Selleck would find solace in the fact that Three Men and a Baby became the first Disney movie to gross over $100 million on home turf.
 It was also the domestically highest-grossing film of 1987.
 Spielberg once said that while Raiders of the Lost Ark would’ve been a funnier movie with Selleck, it wouldn’t have the humanity that Ford imparted.